CheragV/TodoApp/README.md

 # TodoApp
 react-native basic implementations

-This is a basic implementation of react-natie features.
+This is a basic implementation of react-native features.
 Following will be covered :
     TouchableOpacity
     ListView